Reviews You Can Rely On

 Credit: Becca Glades

 The Clifton is easy to get on thanks to the slick sock liner and generous heel tab.
-The heel tab is angled away from the Achilles, so it didn't rub my ankle as I walked—a small detail that I really appreciated.
-I was even able to slip these on and off without relacing them, thanks to the large heel tab.
+The heel tab is angled away from the Achilles, so it doesn't rub the ankle as you walk.
+And if you don't like to take the time to tie your shoes, we were even able to slip these on and off without relacing them, thanks to the large heel tab.

 Getting the Hoka Clifton 10 on is a breeze thanks to the large pull tab.